iconsumeplutonium/personal-website/src/content/blog/post-1.md

 ### Projecting to a Globe

-To render the points in my browser, I'll be using Three.js (using WebGL would be pretty fun, but I don't want to go through the process of implementing my own orbit controls).
-Latitude and longitude are angles, and we need to convert them to a position in 3D space, so we can use the formula for converting spherical coordinates into Cartesian coordinates, using latitude as $\theta$, longitude as $\phi$, and any arbitrary value for the radius.
+To render the points in my browser, I'll be using Three.js (using raw WebGL would be pretty fun, but I don't want to go through the process of implementing my own orbit controls).
+Latitude and longitude are angles, and I need to convert them to a position in 3D space, so I can use the formula for converting spherical coordinates into Cartesian coordinates, using latitude as $\theta$, longitude as $\phi$, and any arbitrary value for the radius.
 In the code, that looks something like this.

 ```js
 for (let i = 0; i < numRowsInCoordinateData; i++) {